ajdiaz/timeline/man/tl-crypto.7.md

 **NOTE!** All previous signing key that you was configured will be forgotten, and new key pair will be used, unless on generation you set *--no-default-sign*.

+After the creation of the keys you can remove the configuration setting *account.keyid* and *account.\<account_name\>.keyid* if exists.
+These values was in use previous to release 1.9, when timeline does not support its own keyring and are not in use anymore.

 # KEY IMPORTATION

 If the configuration setting *crypto.auto-import* is set to true, then on